-- In Canaan, Minoru slowly walks up to Hakko when she suffers a Heroic BSOD after Santana dies and hugs her.
+- In Canaan, Minoru slowly walks up to Hakko when she suffers a massive Heroic BSOD after Santana dies and grabs a gun to shoot everyone dead and hugs her.
 Color-coded for your convenience.
-There's a subversion, though: Minoru does manage to calm her down enough to keep her from shooting everyone else... but it's not enough to bring her back from the Despair Event Horizon.
+There's a subversion, though: Minoru does manage to calm Hakko down enough to keep her from shooting... but it's not enough to bring her back from the Despair Event Horizon.
 Soon afterwards, the poor girl simply lets herself die in the collapsing labs, next to Santana's lifeless body.

 - Violinist of Hameln: Flute gives these to Hamel on several occasions in the manga: The first time is just after The Reveal of his demon horn, when he went berserk and was only stopped by Flute running up and embracing him from behind.
 Later, Flute giving him these seems to be the only way to turn him back to normal when Hamel's demon blood takes over, though the first time he actually put his fist through her chest before succumbing to the hug.

 - In Wild Adapter, Kubota gives Tokito one of these in vol 5 when Tokito goes completely berserk on hearing what might be his real name.
 All the creepier because Tokito breaks his arm for touching him, but Kubota doesn't even flinch, and continues to soothe him.
 It scares Shouta, who caused it inadvertently, completely out of his mind.